ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 (1) Fix a critical memory leak in the TCP read-ahead buffering logic; Add an option to suppress SDIO multi-block transfers in order to work around a buggy SDIO driver
 ...
 ### Antipattern Category
-?
+X
 ### Keyword
 memory
 ### Note
-Memory leak fix; TODO: reread
+Memory leak fixed by defining a customized buffering logic.

 ## Commit #34
 ### Hash